 Tonight was the official “Welcome Aboard” toast by Captain Marcin and Hotel Manager Eve.
 One sparkling wine down and just before dinner, we had our next day’s briefing.
 Next port going north on the Danube would be Bratislava, Slovakia.

-READ MORE: My Top Ten Things to See in Budapest
+READ MORE: Top 10 Things to See in Budapest

-Day Three: Bratislava, Slovakia and Its Funny Little Men
+Day 3: Bratislava, Slovakia and Funny Little Men

 Following breakfast and before we’d arrive, a mandatory safety drill was held.
 Warm autumn weather quickly drew everyone to the top deck and the drill took all of 15-20 minutes.

 Afterwards, many of us stayed and either walked laps or settled into a lounge chair.
 With a mid-afternoon arrival into Bratislava, the day would be relaxing and informative.

 Locals have a great sense of humor as can be sensed when you try to find all the bronze statues.
-When I was in Bratislava, I counted eight almost human-size bronze statues.
+When I was in Bratislava, I counted eight almost human-size funny little men bronze statues.
 How many will you find?

 Day 4: Vienna, Austria

 This wasn’t my first visit to this medieval city.
 From the beautifully baroque Schönbrunn Palace to a peek at the Spanish Lipizzaner Horses, Vienna has something surprising or magnificent around every corner.

 I decided to pass on the complimentary morning motor coach tour of the city and get some writing done.
 One thing to note about Vienna, river cruise ship dockage is usually too far to walk to the city center.
 It is walkable but most people opt for a bus into the city and some will then walk back to the river ship.

 Too good to pass up, I signed up for the Chef’s Tour to the Farmer’s Market (Naschtmarkt).
 A bit of walking, two subway trains and we were smack in the middle of a working-class neighborhood and a several-blocks-long farmer’s Market.